binance/binance-spot-api-docs/README.md

 ### Contact Us

 * [Binance API Telegram Group](https://t.me/binance_api_english)
-    * For any questions regarding sudden drop in performance with the API and/or Websockets.
+    * For any questions regarding sudden drop in performance with the API and/or WebSockets.
     * For any general questions about the API not covered in the documentation.
 * [Binance Developers](https://dev.binance.vision/)
-    * For any questions/help regarding code implementation with API and/or Websockets.
+    * For any questions/help regarding code implementation with API and/or WebSockets.
 * [Binance Customer Support](https://www.binance.com/en/support-center)
     * For cases such as missing funds, help with 2FA, etc.